AbdalrahmanAliElnashar/National-ID-OCR/README.md

 <img src="/Images/test_NID_3.jpg" alt="after Warping2" width="600" height="400">

-# OCR using tesseract
-## Information Extraction Using Tesseract OCR
+# Information Extraction Using Tesseract OCR

 This project leverages the power of [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) for extracting text information from National ID cards.
 Tesseract is an open-source OCR engine developed by Google that provides accurate and efficient text recognition capabilities.